tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

   Which in the end may prove that they
     With big results are fraught.

-Farmer Brown's boy watched Jenny Skunk calmly and peacefully go his way and grinned as he watched him.
-He scratched his head thoughtfully.
-"I suppose," said he, "that that is as perfect an example of the value of preparedness as there is.
-Jenny knew he was all ready for trouble if I chose to make it, and that because of that I wouldn't make it.
-So he has calmly gone his way as if he were as much bigger than I as I am bigger than he.
+Farmer Brown's girl watched Jenny Skunk calmly and peacefully go her way and grinned as she watched her.
+She scratched her head thoughtfully.
+"I suppose," said she, "that that is as perfect an example of the value of preparedness as there is.
+Jenny knew she was all ready for trouble if I chose to make it, and that because of that I wouldn't make it.
+So she has calmly gone her way as if she were as much bigger than I as I am bigger than she.
 There certainly is nothing like being prepared if you want to avoid trouble."

-Then Farmer Brown's boy once more turned to the henhouse and entered it.
+Then Farmer Brown's girl once more turned to the henhouse and entered it.
-He looked to make sure that no hen had been foolish enough to go to sleep where Jenny could have caught her, and satisfied of this, he would have gone about his usual morning work of feeding the hens but for one thing.
+She looked to make sure that no hen had been foolish enough to go to sleep where Jenny could have caught her, and satisfied of this, she would have gone about her usual morning work of feeding the hens but for one thing.
 That one thing was the china nest-egg on the floor.

-"Hello!" exclaimed Farmer Brown's boy when he saw it.
+"Hello!" exclaimed Farmer Brown's girl when she saw it.
 "Now how did that come there?
 It must be that Jenny Skunk pulled it out of one of those lower nests."

-Now he knew just which nests had contained nest-eggs, and it didn't take but a minute to find that none was missing in any of the lower nests.
+Now she knew just which nests had contained nest-eggs, and it didn't take but a minute to find that none was missing in any of the lower nests.
-"That's queer," he muttered.
+"That's strange," she muttered.
 "That egg must have come from one of the upper nests.
 Jenny couldn't have got up to those.
 None of the hens could have kicked it out last night, because they were all on the roosts when I shut them up.
 They certainly didn't do it this morning, because they wouldn't have dared leave the roosts with Jenny Skunk here.
 I'll have to look into this."

-So he began with the second row of nests and looked in each.
-Then he started on the upper row, and so he came to the nest in which Unc' Billy Possum was hiding under the hay and holding his breath.
+So she began with the second row of nests and looked in each.
+Then she started on the upper row, and so she came to the nest in which Unc' Billy Possum was hiding under the hay and holding his breath.
 Now Unc' Billy had covered himself up pretty well with the hay, but he had forgotten one thing; he had forgotten his tail.
 Yes, Sir, Unc' Billy had forgotten his tail, and it hung just over the edge of the nest.
-Of course, Farmer Brown's boy saw it.
-He couldn't help but see it.
+Of course, Farmer Brown's girl saw it.
+She couldn't help but see it.

-"Ho, ho!" he exclaimed right away.
+"Ho, ho!" she exclaimed right away.
 "Ho, ho!
 So there was more than one visitor here last night.
 This henhouse seems to be a very popular place.
 I see that the first thing for me to do after breakfast is to nail a board over that hole in the floor.
 So it was you, Unc' Billy Possum, who